bozeklab/DISK/README.md

 ### Too small dataset

-Additionally if there is enough segments but the resulting datasets have very few training samples (under 1,000) or test/validation samples (under 10).
+Additionally, if there is enough segments but the resulting datasets have very few training samples (under 1,000) or test/validation samples (under 10).
-You can further decrease the **stride** which will be create more samples by overlapping them.
+You can further decrease the **stride** which will create more samples by overlapping them.

 On the contrary if the dataset is very large (over 20,000 samples for the training set), then you can increase the **stride**.